daviddigital/event-finder/README.md

 ## Installation

-1. Clone the github repo
+1. Clone the github repo `git clone https://github.com/daviddigital/event-finder.git`
 2. Change into the directory `cd event-finder`
 3. Create an .env file with an API key from https://developer-acct.ticketmaster.com/ `echo "VITE_API_KEY='YOUR_API_KEY'" > .env`
 4. Install the dependencies `npm install`